-6.2 YAMAHA XGStudio
+6.3 YAMAHA XGPlayer

-The XGplayer that is installed when you choose this option is an application that is used to playback multimedia files.
+The XGplayer is an application that is used to playback multimedia files.
 The XGplayer allows playback of MIDI files (.mid, .rmi), audio files (.wav, .mp3), movie files (.avi, .mpg) and audio CDs all from a single application.
-With MIDI files, you can mix, arrange (change voices/ effects) and attach MIDI files to e-mails.
+With MIDI files, you can mix, arrange (change voices/effects) and attach MIDI files to e-mails.
 Also, its links to various Internet services allows you to listen to music on web sites or purchase music easily.

-6.3.1 Using YAMAHA XGplayer
+6.3.1 Using YAMAHA XGPlayer